mikependon/RepoDB.NET/pages/enumerations/operation.md

 - GreaterThan - a greater-than operation.
 - LessThanOrEqual - a less-than-or-equal operation.
 - GreaterThanOrEqual - a greater-than-or-equal operation.
 - Like - a like operation.
-Defines the `LIKE` keyword in SQL Statement.
+Defines the `LIKE` keyword in SQL statement.
 - NotLike - a not-like operation.
-Defines the `NOT LIKE` keyword in SQL Statement.
+Defines the `NOT LIKE` keyword in SQL statement.
 - Between - a between operation.
-Defines the `BETWEEN` keyword in SQL Statement.
+Defines the `BETWEEN` keyword in SQL statement.
 - NotBetween - a not-between operation.
-Defines the `NOT BETWEEN` keyword in SQL Statement.
+Defines the `NOT BETWEEN` keyword in SQL statement.
 - In - an in operation.
-Defines the `IN` keyword in SQL Statement.
+Defines the `IN` keyword in SQL statement.
 - NotIn - a not-in operation.
-Defines the `NOT IN` keyword in SQL Statement.
+Defines the `NOT IN` keyword in SQL statement.

 #### How to Use?